Ayman-Al-Khatib/walking/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-## Walk
+## Walkint
-`walk`  These packages help add vitality to destinations, and you can use them for anything.
+`walkint`  These packages help add vitality to destinations, and you can use them for anything.

 ### Platform Support